1. What is the best part about adopting a child in New York?

 10. What is the process for completing an international adoption in New York after my child is home?

-By the time you your child comes home, you will likely be excited and relieved to be together.
+By the time your child comes home, you will likely be excited and relieved to be together.
 Depending on the country from which you are adopting, you may finalize the adoption abroad or may finalize after returning home to the United States.
 Adoptive families will complete reports for their child’s birth country, the number of which will depend on the country from which your child is from.

 11. Are open adoption agreements legally enforceable in New York?

-An open adoption is an agreement between birth and adoptive family and both are expected to uphold the agreement.
+Open adoption is an agreement between birth and adoptive family and both are expected to uphold the agreement.
 This agreement may be formal or informal.
 An informal agreement won’t be presented in court, while the other is legally enforceable.
-A Post-adoption contact agreements (PACA) is legally enforceable in New York if the child is placed through a New York authorized adoption agency and must be approved by the court that has jurisdiction over the adoption.
+A Post-adoption contact agreement (PACA) is legally enforceable in New York if the child is placed through a New York authorized adoption agency and must be approved by the court that has jurisdiction over the adoption.

 Today, many birth and adoptive parents have an open adoption.
-Open adoption is when adoptive and birth families meet and are able to have ongoing contact with each other at their own discretion.
-The frequency and type of communication can range from the exchange of letters, e-mails, phone calls and pictures to planned reunion visits with birth families.
-Research shows that open adoption is beneficial to all members of the adoption triad: the birth parents, the adoptive parents and the adopted person.
+Open adoption is when adoptive and birth families meet and can have ongoing contact with each other at their own discretion.
+The frequency and type of communication can range from the exchange of letters, e-mails, phone calls, and pictures to planned reunion visits with birth families.
+Research shows that open adoption is beneficial to all members of the adoption triad: the birth parents, the adoptive parents, and the adopted person.

 12. Can adult adoptees access their original birth certificates in New York?